nodecosmos/nodecosmos_server/charybdis/README.md

 ## Performance consideration:
 - It's build by nightly release, so it uses builtin support for `async/await` in traits
 - It uses prepared statements (shard/token aware) -> bind values
-- It expects CachingSession as a session type for operations
+- It expects `CachingSession` as a session arg for operations
 - Basic CRUD queries are macro generated constants
 - By using `find_<model>_query!` macro you can write complex queries that are also generated at compile time as `&'static str`
 - While it has expressive API it's thin layer on top of scylla_rust_driver, and it does not introduce any significant overhead